-The National Program on Natural Disaster Reduction will be considered an integral aspect of the social and economic development policy of country, and activities for the implementation of this program will be undertaken to the year 2000.
+The National Program on Natural Disaster Reduction was considered an integral aspect of the social and economic development policy of country, and activities for the implementation of this program started in 2002.

 The objective of the Program is to provide follow-up activities in Mongolia in order to achieve agreed targets of the Decade, namely, the development and strengthening national capacities and capabilities for natural disaster prevention, mitigation and preparedness.